dymiyata/team-funk-playlist-generator/README.md

 where the sum is taken over indices $i$ corresponding to tracks in the partial playlist $x$.
 Since $Q$ is fixed, $SE_{x}$ treated as a function depending on $p_x$ is convex.
 Thus, the vector $p_x$ that minimizes $SE_{x}$ can be computed directly.
 Then, to recommend tracks to add to playlist $x$, we simply find the tracks with index $i$ where $p_xQ_i^T \approx 1$

-## Choosing values of our hyperparameters
+## Choosing Values for Hyperparameters

 We split our data into a 70/15/15 train-test-validation split in order to choose the values of our hyperparameters, most notably $f$.
 For each playlist $x$ in our validation set, we find $p_{x}$ as described above and use the sum of squared errors $\sum_{x} SE_{x}$ as the error on our validation set.
 We found that selecting $f = 20$ minimized this error on the validation set.